dontKnew/cheatsheet/javascript/adonisjs.md

 - use dd() function anywhere in code except views/edge file
 - @dd() , you can use in views/edge file,

-## Views/Edge
-- Components like cell in ci4
-- slots use with components, for render titel data

 ## Global Helper
 ### import use in middleware/controller etc.
 ### For Resources/View Files Edges